 10 min 30 min 40 minutes

-You will record each session to review for training and evidence your progress.
+You will record each session to review, learn from and show your progress.

-There are now 30, 45 or 60 minutes of coaching time with Laurece.
-The first 5 minutes is an InterPlay exercise which allows you to express yourself (see below.)
-Then declaring your intention or desire for the session, questions and realizations since the last lesson.
+There are now 30, 45 or 60 minutes of training time with Laurece.
+The first 5 minutes is an "InterPlay" improv exercise which allows you to express yourself (see below.)
+Then expressing your intention or desire for the session, questions and realizations since the last time.
 We will meet your desire for the session.

 The remaining time may have the following elements: